1. Examples

 Your resume and cover letter should look like they were designed to go together, so you want to use the same fonts, formatting styles and other design principles in both.
 The header on your resume and cover should be similar if not identical, so that it’s obvious at a glance that they are a matching set.

-Giving your resume and cover letter matching styles gives you a “visual brand,” demonstrates your attention to detail and shows that you understand the importance of coherent design.
+Matching resume and cover letter styles gives you a “visual brand.”
+This demonstrates your attention to detail and shows that you understand the importance of coherent design.

 On the other hand, if your resume and cover letter are a visual mess full of mismatched styles, that suggests a total lack of organization on your part — never an attractive quality in a job candidate.